lsst/LDM-135/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When the front-end dispatches a query, the `XRootD`_ normally picks
-th least used server in an attempt to spread the load across all of the
+the least used server in an attempt to spread the load across all of the
 nodes holding the required table.
 While this works well for interactive
 queries, it is hardly ideal for shared scan queries.
 In order to
-maximize memory usage, queries for the same table in a shared scan
+optimize memory and I/O usage, queries for the same table in a shared scan
 should all be targeted to the same node.
 A new scheduling mode was
 added to the `XRootD`_ cmsd called affinity scheduling.
 The front-end
 can tell `XRootD`_ whether or not a particular query has